 Sometimes a piece of research just keeps on turning up more nuggets, even when you think you’ve finished it!

 What’s more they are publicly accessible, and even downloadable – the links are at the end of the article.
+(NB in 2023 some of these links were no longer active).

 These recordings come from the Ivy Inn in North Littleton in Worcestershire (below, left) and the Ebrington Arms, Ebrington, Gloucestershire (below, right).
 The full stories of these two programmes and the singers featured is told in: ‘Thirsty Work’ part 4: the Cotswolds – singing from North Littleton and Ebrington.